oliver-oloughlin/kvdex/README.md

   age: 24,
 })

-// Returns empty list as username is not defined as a secondary index const empty = await db.indexableUsers.findBySecondaryIndex({
+// Returns empty list, as username is not defined as a secondary index const empty = await db.indexableUsers.findBySecondaryIndex({
   username: "oliver",
 })